elocitytechnologies/elocity/docs/AdminGuide/Assets/ManagingLocations.md

 - **Access** -  Select **Public** or **Private** from the drop-down list.
 ![Filtering Locations](img/FilteringLocations.png)

+## Exporting Location Details
+You can export the location details in a .CSV format for offline viewing and analysis.
+To do so, click on the **Export Locations** button.
 ## Viewing and Managing Location Details
 Click anywhere inside a location record row.
 The following screen appears where you can view and manage the details for the selected location:![Location Information](img/LocationInfo.png)